-When all agents and contingency agents were busy, calls were queued on the storm platform.
+When all agents were busy, calls were queued on storm.
 Automated prompts advised callers of their places in the queue and estimated wait times.

-storm enabled King’s to leverage the platform’s massive cloud-based capacity for just one month during the busy exam results period. storm agents used a standard desktop browser and leveraged existing handsets to access the service.
+storm enabled King’s to leverage the solution’s massive cloud-based capacity for just one month during the busy exam results period.